Saviour Bernard

-Saviour Bernard (1724-1806) was a Maltese medical practitioner, a scientist, and a major philosopher.
+Saviour Bernard (1724–1806) was a Maltese medical practitioner, a scientist, and a major philosopher.
 His areas of specialisation in philosophy were mostly philosophical psychology and physiology.

 Life

 Beginnings

 Bernard was born at Valletta, Malta, on November 29, 1724, from French parents.
 His family seems to have been well-off, enough, at least, to give Bernard a good initial formation, one which was probably better than that of his peers.

 At the young age of nineteen, in 1743, Bernard was sent to the south of France, at Aix-en-Provence, to study medicine and surgery at the University of Aix-en-Provence there.
 He graduated in June 1749, at the age of twenty-four.

 Professional career

 It was during that same year that Bernard, then already back in Malta, published in Sicily what turned out to be his life’s major work, entitled Trattato Filosofico-Medico dell’Uomo (See below: Magnum opus).

 In 1752, Bernard was appointed the principal officer of public health by the Grand Master of the Knights Hospitallers, Manuel Pinto da Fonseca.
 He was also appointed medical superintendent of two major hospitals of the Knights Hospitallers, Santo Spirito, at Rabat, and Lazzaretto, on Manoel Island.

-At the end of the 18th century, Bernard worked hard to cure the diseased stricken by the epidemic influenza.
-On this occasion he is said to have showed outstanding proficiency and resourcefulness.
+At the end of the 18th century, Bernard worked hard to cure those stricken by the epidemic influenza, and was said to have shown outstanding proficiency and resourcefulness.